 - Skip (up or down)

-Stepping and repeating are the most common ways for notes to progress.
-Most melodies that we think are beautiful will use a lot of stepping and repeating.
-Beethoven’s “Ode to Joy,” which is one of the most famous melodies of all time, is mostly stepping and repeating notes.
+Stepping and repeating are the most common types of melodic motion, and this makes a melody easier to sing.
+Most “hummable” tunes use steps and repeats almost exclusively.
+This kind of melody is called conjunct.
+Beethoven’s “Ode to Joy,” one of the most famous melodies of all time, is a good example:

 Great melodies also incorporate patterns that blend unity, repetition, and contrast.
 Our ears love patterns, but they also love novelty and growth.
 A good melody incorporates all of these elements.
 For example, listen to John William’s “Princess Leia Theme.”
 Can you hear the repeated pattern in the melody that gradually moves higher as the theme progresses?
 Now listen to the way the melody changes and develops into something that fits with what came before but sounds new at the same time.
 This is some great melodic writing!